racquesta/sampleLesson/README.md

 [Bonus Solution Code](https://github.com/racquesta/sampleLesson/blob/master/Activities/05-Stu_InvControl_Part2/Solved/addInventory_bonus.gs)

-`onOpen` is a reserved function name in Google, and `e` asks similar to `this`.
-In this case it represents the spreadsheet being opened.
+`onOpen` is a reserved function name in Google that allows you to set s simple trigger.
+In this case, on open a custom menu will be added.

 ![04-InvControlCustomMenu](Images/04-InvControlCustomMenu.png)
 ![04-InvControlBonusSolutionFunction](Images/04-InvControlBonusSolutionFunction.png)